Unsolicited applications for scientific PhD positions (m/f/d) and postdoctoral positions (m/f/d) are always welcome!

 Jennifer Klimek, biological-technical assistant

-Felix Langerscheidt, B.Sc., master´s candidate
+Felix Langerscheidt, M.Sc., PhD candidate

-Thilo Löhr, B.Sc. candidate
+Thilo Löhr, B.Sc., M.Sc. candidate